SalK91/convex_optimization/docs/19_optimizationalgo.md

 - Are globally convergent for convex problems under mild assumptions (Slater’s condition; see Chapter 8).
 - Solve a series of smooth, strictly feasible subproblems.
 - Use Newton-like steps to update primal (and, implicitly, dual) variables.
-- Produce both primal and dual iterates — so they naturally produce a **duality gap**, which certifies how close you are to optimality (Chapter 8).
+- Produce both primal and dual iterates — so they naturally produce a duality gap, which certifies how close you are to optimality (Chapter 8).

 Interior-point methods are the engine behind modern general-purpose convex solvers for: